aws-controllers-k8s/community/docs/hugo-docs/content/docs/user-docs/authorization.md

 ---
-title: "Authorization"
+title: "Configure Permissions"
-description: "How RBAC and IAM work for ACK"
+description: "Configuring RBAC and IAM for ACK"
-lead: "How RBAC and IAM work for ACK"
+lead: "Configuring RBAC and IAM for Authorization and Access"
 date: 2020-11-12T15:22:20+01:00
 lastmod: 2020-11-12T15:22:20+01:00
 draft: false